2/19/2025

 speaker

-And from a cap X standpoint, we don't have a whole lot of capital expenditures.
+Yeah, no, from a cap at standpoint, we don't have a whole lot of capital expenditures.
 I mean, we're, you know, maybe it's certainly under a million dollars.
-So that will still hold.
-Clearly under a million.
-Okay.
-And
+So that will still hold, clearly under a million.

 speaker